 Interestingly, lost in the discussion is the potentially positive relationship wind energy has to the forest products industry, and to its future.

 Much of the public discussion regarding the decrease in demand for forest products has focused on the employment and tax implications, but there is another category of sometimes forgotten individuals who are impacted directly by this transition: the landowners.
-The foundation of Maine’s forest products industry is large tracts of managed forest, which are susceptible to fragmentation and being taken out of production in times of economic hardship.
+The foundation of ME’s forest products industry is large tracts of managed forest, which are susceptible to fragmentation and being taken out of production in times of economic hardship.

-Despite these risks, Maine’s forest products industry is working hard to hold steady as it transitions from a specialization in pulp and paper to a more diverse portfolio that includes fuel additives, biofuels and other innovative uses of our existing resources and infrastructure.
+Despite these risks, ME’s forest products industry is working hard to hold steady as it transitions from a specialization in pulp and paper to a more diverse portfolio that includes fuel additives, biofuels and other innovative uses of our existing resources and infrastructure.
 This transition has required three important ingredients: creativity, capital and patience.